web3bch/BDIPs/BDIPs/bdip-1.md

 ### Discussions-to header
 While a BDIP is a draft, a discussions-to header will indicate the mailing list or URL where the BDIP is being discussed.
-As mentioned above, examples for places to discuss your BDIP including an issue in this repo or in a fork of this repo, and [Reddit r/bitcoin](https://www.reddit.com/r/bitcoin/).
+As mentioned above, examples for places to discuss your BDIP including an issue in this repo or in a fork of this repo, and [Reddit r/bitcoin](https://www.reddit.com/r/bitcoin/) or [Reddit r/btc](https://www.reddit.com/r/btc).
 No discussions-to header is necessary if the BDIP is being discussed privately with the author.

 ### Type header
 The type header specifies the type of BDIP: Standards Track, Meta, or Informational.